 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!

-Acai Berry Side Effects
+Acai Berry Side Effects And Precautions

 As we mentioned earlier in this article, there are many potential benefits from using acai berries in your diet.
 However, it is not uncommon for people to experience some mild side effects when they are first starting with this fruit.
-The good news is that these side effects are temporary and should go away within a few days or weeks once your body has adjusted to the nutrients in the acai berry.
+The good news is that these side effects are usually temporary and should go away within a few days or weeks once your body has adjusted to the nutrients in the acai berry.

 People who use acai berries for an extended period may experience a dry mouth which is easily fixed by drinking more water throughout the day.
 You can also rinse your mouth with warm water to relieve any discomfort or dryness.

 Because acai berries contain a considerable amount of fiber, those who are not used to a high fiber diet may experience cramping and diarrhea when they first start using this fruit (1).
 You can help relieve these effects by drinking more water throughout the day and temporarily reducing your fiber intake.
 When increasing fiber intake, it is best to do so gradually.